-Level and Duration of Funding: A Collaboration Grant will be $7,000 per year for five years.
-The foundation will award $5,000 per year for collaboration, travel and research expenses, plus $1,000 per year in discretionary funds for the awardee’s department to enhance the research atmosphere within the department.
-The Simons Foundation will also pay $1,000 per year in indirect costs to the awardee’s institution.
-The five-year grant will commence September 1, 2013, and end August 31, 2018.
+Level and Duration of Funding: Each collaboration grant provides $8,400 per year for five years: $6,000 per year for collaboration, travel and research expenses for the awardee; $1,000 per year in discretionary funds for the awardee’s department; and $1,400 per year in indirect costs to the awardee’s institution.
+The five-year grant will commence September 1, 2017, and end August 31, 2022.

-- An amount of $5,000 per year to the awardee.
+- An amount of $6,000 per year to the awardee.
 Eligible expenses in this category are:

 Payment: Payments to institutions will be disbursed annually.